 - Annual tax returns from this year and last, which your guardians will also have.
 Please do not wait for your guardians to file taxes to apply.
 They can always add those after submission.

 - Record of untaxed income such as social security.
 This is another form your guardian will have from work.
 If you guardians are not receiving social security, this does not apply to you.

 - Record of a guardian’s bank statements and investments, which are basically an account of all financial assets outside of working that your guardians have.

-- Finally, a list of all the schools you are interested in, which is pretty self-explanatory.
+- Finally, a list of all the schools you are interested in.